MicrosoftDocs/Hololens/hololens/hololens-insider.md

 DeviceStatus CSP now also reports SSID and BSSID of Wifi network with which HoloLens is actively connected.
 Following are the specific nodes containing this information.

-- ./Vendor/MSFT/DeviceStatus/NetworkIdentifiers/*mac address of wifi adapter*/SSID
+- ./Vendor/MSFT/DeviceStatus/NetworkIdentifiers/*mac address of Wi-Fi adapter*/SSID
-- ./Vendor/MSFT/DeviceStatus/NetworkIdentifiers/*mac address of wifi adapter*/BSSID
+- ./Vendor/MSFT/DeviceStatus/NetworkIdentifiers/*mac address of Wi-Fi adapter*/BSSID

 Example syncml blob (for MDM vendors) to query for NetworkIdentifiers